 Billing inaccuracies may be caused by a variety of reasons, including incomplete or inaccurate meter data and account information.
-In 2021, Toronto Hydro issued approximately 9.4 million bills, 99% of which were accurate.
-The 2021 result surpassed the industry target of 98% and sustains the utility's steady improvement in billing performance since 2014.
-Success in this area was primarily achieved through continuous improvement efforts to monitor, maintain or further prevent billing errors through process enhancements, training, and meter technology investments that reduce the need for estimated bills.
+In 2023, Toronto Hydro issued approximately 9.5 million bills, 99.20% of which were accurate, surpassing the industry target of 98%.
+Success in this area was primarily achieved through continuous improvement efforts, such as replacement of defective meters, enhanced engagement with vendors, and process enhancements that have been implemented to manage billing errors.